ayambasyal/Kata-Khane/README.md

 # Kata Khane
-This is an application made using tkinter, ideas regarding ui, concept and overall design are not mine are by Ruby Shrestha
+Kata Khane is an application made using Tkinter and Python for choosing the best food destination near dhulikhel.
+It uses a map implementation from OSM
+The concept is by
+Ruby Shrestha
 Shambhav Rayamajhi
 Yogesh Sapkota